lerenos/astro-ph-cf/README.md

 - tsconfig.json (set the "@/*" import alias, etc)
 - Created the Head component with many SEO metatags
+- Tailwind: modifications in base.css, such as the DaisyUI installation and dark theme configuration.
 - Middleware for Posthog reverse proxy
-- Posthog script component
-- Tailwind: modifications in base.css, such as the DaisyUI installation and dark theme configuration.
+- Head Scripts: Posthog, Dark Mode, Forward Query Strings

 ## Cool Resources